 Horse chestnuts are large trees that provide lovely shade and interesting fruits.
-They are hardy to United States Department of Agriculture zones 3 to 8 and are normally used as landscape trees.
+They are hardy to USDA zones 3 to 8 and are normally used as landscape trees.
 Their prolific fruit litter results in hundreds of intriguing nuts that can be container grown into trees.
 However, a potted horse chestnut is a short-term solution, as the plant will be happiest in the ground unless used as a bonsai.

 Can You Grow Horse Chestnuts in Pots?

-You can start horse chestnut trees in containers and plant them out when the trees are 2 to 3 years old.
+You can start horse chestnut trees in containers and plant them out when the trees are two to three years old.
 By that point, you would need a super huge pot to continue to grow the tree or it will need to get in the ground.
-Because the tree develops into a 30- to 40-foot (9-12 m.) specimen, container grown horse chestnut plants will eventually need to be moved to a well-prepared site in the landscape.
+Since the tree develops into a 30 to 40 foot (9-12 m.) specimen, container grown horse chestnut plants will eventually need to be moved to a well-prepared site in the landscape.
 However, they are fairly easy to turn into bonsais with a little know how.

 Cover the container with plastic film or glass to conserve moisture and direct heat into the soil.
 It is fine if the container experiences cold.
 Like many seeds, horse chestnut plants need a period of chilling to release embryonic dormancy.
 Mist the container when it feels dry.